-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 "At least 7 dead and 48 wounded in terror attack and Mayor of London says there is 'no reason to be alarmed!' " Trump tweeted on Sunday morning.

-The mayor had been urging calm and warning residents that they would see an increased police presence following the attack.
+The mayor had been urging calm and warning residents that they would see an increased police presence after the attack.

-It was during this series of tweets that President Trump offered his 10th most retweeted post of the year.
+It was during this series of tweets that Trump offered his 10th most retweeted post of the year.
 Taken alone, it reads like a recitation of a regular campaign trail refrain.
 But in the context of the other tweets, it takes on a different meaning, almost a defense of his highly political tweets in the aftermath of a tragedy.

 We must stop being politically correct and get down to the business of security for our people.
 If we don't get smart it will only get worse— Donald J. Trump (@realDonaldTrump) June 4, 2017